CamJ/repo-dashboard/documentation/comments.md

 * A higher Risk is bad

-User Based Assumptions - **All of these could be validated or disgarded with some product discovery and/or talking to customers and/or talking to product managers**
+User Based Assumptions - **All of these could be validated or discarded with some product discovery and/or talking to customers and/or talking to product managers**
 * Users find Risk, Repos, Size, and Commits as the most useful insights
 * Users find size is more useful visually in Mb than Kb
 * Users don't care what the url is but just that they can navigate to the repo (No visible url in the table)
 * Users don't care to have a constant scrolling list and pagination + filtering/sorting will suffice.
     * Ideally a search would be included.
+    * Technically can filter to "equals" value so some semblance of a search exists.

 ### Limitations ###